Yuki-Kurosawa/TinyWebServer/README.md

 sudo apt install pkgconf libssl-dev libpcre2-dev libmagic-dev
 ```

-## Cloning the yuku GitHub repository
+## Cloning the yuki GitHub repository
 Using your preferred method, clone the yuki repository into your development directory.
 See [Cloning a GitHub Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) for additional help.

 ```bash